LocationBroadgate Cir, London EC2M 2QS, United Kingdom

 Architect in ChargeKyriakos Katsaros

-From the architect.
+Text description provided by the architects.
 Studio C102 has just completed the fit-out of the latest 1Rebel, a 8500sqft luxury gym located in the newly redeveloped Broadgate Circle, London.
 As part of British Land’s extensive redevelopment of Broadgate, Studio C102 has transformed the previous plant-room and storage space into a contemporary, industrial space which is balanced in luxury and chic club glamour.

 Situated in the basement underneath the circular open-air square, Studio C102 was inspired by the underground location to create a gym with a darker and moodier atmosphere than at the first 1Rebel in St. Mary’s Axe, London, which opened earlier this year.